 Citi Personal Wealth Management provides clients with ongoing portfolio management as well as a la carte financial planning services.

-Portfolio management: For portfolio management, clients have numerous programs to choose from.
+Portfolio management: For portfolio management, clients have numerous programs from which to choose.
 They can tap Citi financial advisors to directly manage their portfolios, or opt for the advisors to recommend specific professional managers, including unrelated parties, to oversee their account.
-Clients who want guidance but prefer to be in charge of the account themselves can look to the Citi Advisor option, which is a non-discretionary program, meaning clients are in charge of all trades but still receive recommendations from advisors.
+Clients can have their portfolios managed either through a discretionary relationship, in which advisors are in charge of all trades, or a non-discretionary arrangement, in which clients are responsible for making trades but still receive recommendations from advisors.

 Financial planning: Individuals and families can also tap the team for a written financial plan to help achieve specific financial goals.
-Topics addressed can include insurance, estate, education, retirement, tax and expenditures.
-This service is typically reserved for current or potential Citi clients, or individuals with a net worth of $200,000 or more.
-There is no fee.
+Topics addressed can include insurance needs, estate planning, education planning, retirement, taxes and expenditures.
 The plan is intended to be a one-time list of recommendations; it will not be continuously updated.

 Additional services and products: Outside of the registered investment advisory services, the wealth management group also serves as a broker-dealer.
-Thus, advisors can place individual trades in client brokerage accounts and earn commissions per trade, although some commissions are waived for certain Citi bank customers.
+Thus, advisors can place individual trades in client brokerage accounts and earn commissions per trade.
 Advisors can also sell insurance products, such as annuities.

 Here is a list of services offered through Citi Personal Wealth Management: